 C4 - Dwelling House, Secondary Dwelling, or Dual Occupancy Due to existing structures on site, it is not possible to increase the driveway width; The variation is a minor non-compliance; The driveway will be suitable for the proposed use, as there are no eaves overhanging it that would present a potential risk to the vehicles entering the site; and Vehicles will still be able to enter and leave in a forward direction.
-C4.24 - Garage dimensions Maximum garage door width of 6m for residential lots or 50% of the building Control frontage, whichever is less.
+C4.24 - Garage dimensions Control Maximum garage door width of 6m for residential lots or 50% of the building frontage, whichever is less.
 Assessment The garage has a total width of 5.41m, which is less than 50% of the building frontage.
-C4.F - Lands caping Objectives planting of e the appearance and amenity of developments through the retention and/or large and medium sized trees To ensure age landscaping between buildings for screening landscaped areas are consolidated and maintainable spaces that contribute to pace structure of the area To add vali ue and quality of life for residents and occupants within a development in terms of tlook, views and recreational opportunities environme and enhance vegetation links between natural areas and reduce weed potential to ntally sensitive areas energy consumption through microclimate regulation air borne pollution by reducing the heat island effect ot stormwater to reduce stormwater runoff C4.26 - Dwelling house Development located on land that slopes at more than 18 degrees to the horizontal or that is within 50m of land that contains: a Coastal Wetland identified in SEPP (Biodiversity and Conservation) 2021; or Control koala habitat; or species or communities listed within the Biodiversity Conservation Act 2016 must provide landscaping that: will enhance the environmental constraints of the site; retains trees within the outer protection area of the APZ identified by a bushfire report; and constrains turf areas within the inner protection area of the APZ identified by a bushfire report.
+C4.F - Lands caping Objectives planting of To encoura To ensure the open s To add val privacy, ou To create a environme To reduce To reduce the appearance and amenity of developments through the retention and/or large and medium sized trees age landscaping between buildings for screening landscaped areas are consolidated and maintainable spaces that contribute to pace structure of the area ue and quality of life for residents and occupants within a development in terms of althook, views and recreational opportunities and enhance vegetation links between natural areas and reduce weed potential to intally sensitive areas energy consumption through microclimate regulation air borne pollution by reducing the heat island effect of stormwater to reduce stormwater runoff C4.26 - Dwelling house Development located on land that slopes at more than 18 degrees to the horizontal or that is within 50m of land that contains: • a Coastal Wetland identified in SEPP (Biodiversity and Conservation) 2021; or • koala habitat; or Control species or communities listed within the Biodiversity Conservation Act 2016 must provide landscaping that: will enhance the environmental constraints of the site; retains trees within the outer protection area of the APZ identified by a bushfire report; and constrains turf areas within the inner protection area of the APZ identified by a bushfire report.
 The application does not include landscaping that is wholly compliant with the DCP.
-Nonetheless this can been accepted on a merits basis as: Assessment The site is heavily constrained by the risk of bush fire which limits the viability of landscaping; and Developments in the surrounding area have similar levels of landscaping; and 25020 Page 27 of 3
+Nonetheless this can been accepted on a merits basis as: Assessment The site is heavily constrained by the risk of bush fire which limits the viability of landscaping; and Developments in the surrounding area have similar levels of landscaping; and